 The CDC recently issued new guidelines for what constitutes a proper mask, based on newer designations issued by the ASTM International and National Institute for Occupational Safety and Health (NIOSH).
 Our friends at Prevention have done a wonderful job breaking them down here, but the fundamentals aren't all that surprising: two layers or more of washable, breathable fabric that completely covers the nose and mouth and fits against the sides of the face and nose without gaps.

-Of course, you are going to have a better time sticking to the latest scientific advice if you have masks you love.
-To ensure that's the case, we have compiled the following roundup of our favorite masks, the result of countless hours of testing by our team over the past several months.
+Of course, you are going to have a better time being diligent with your mask wearing if you have masks you love.
+To ensure that's the case, we have compiled this lean, mean guide to our favorite masks, the result of countless hours of testing by our team over the past several months.

 While brands have continued to innovate new ways to cover your mug, one of the originals is still among the best.
 The Sportsmask boasts a number of cool features, but the most notable is comfort.
 The structure, wire nose bridge and soft fabric combine to make it feel as seamless as Flanders' ski suit.
 When working out, the polyurethane open-cell foam is both breathable and protective, while the stretchy ear loops make it easy to don and doff when necessary.
 For both training and daily use, the Sportsmask is a champ.
 Want more coverage?
 Under Armour recently launched a Fleece Gaiter, a ½ Gaiter, and even a mask-integrating shirt.

 Best Upgrade Face Mask